Liza Araneta Marcos: Personal life

-Liza Araneta Marcos first met Bongbong Marcos, the son of former president Ferdinand Marcos and her would-be husband, in 1989 in New York City through mutual friends.
-Liza was working as a lawyer at that time while Bongbong's family was in exile from the Philippines following the People Power Revolution of 1986.
+Liza Araneta Marcos first met Bongbong Marcos, her would-be husband, in 1989 in New York City through mutual friends.
+Liza was working as a lawyer at that time while the Marcos family was in exile from the Philippines following the People Power Revolution of 1986.
 She and Bongbong got married on April 17, 1993, at the San Francesco Convent in Fiesole, Italy.
-They have three children, including Ilocos Norte's 1st district representative Sandro Marcos (born 1994).
+They have three sons, including Ilocos Norte's 1st district representative Sandro Marcos (born 1994) and software engineer Vinny Marcos (born 1997).
 Araneta Marcos is known to be living in a private life prior to her husband's presidential bid, and rarely participates in interviews with the media.
 The Marcos family maintains a residence in Forbes Park, Makati.

-Like her husband, Araneta-Marcos also exercises regularly, and is known to have a workout routine that consists of jogging, walking, swimming, yoga, and pilate exercises.
+Like her husband, Araneta-Marcos also exercises regularly, and has workout routine that consists of jogging, walking, swimming, yoga, and pilates.